novigit/code-notes/awk.md

 # print every 10th line
 awk 'NR % 10 == 0'

+# only print DNA lines of FASTQ files
+awk 'NR % 4 == 2'

 # print with a desired number of digits or decimals
 awk '{ printf "%.3f\n", 5 / 2 }'
 # 2.500